stephaniea-a/my_first_github_repo/README.md

 ###Purpose

-To create a repository and push files to github
+To create a repository and push a simple HTML file to github

-A basic HTML file was used